Skip to content

 3. School attendance competitions and rewards for consistently positive attendance or dramatic improvements in attendance.

-We want the improvement of attendance to be both a positive one and memorable in order to instil the importance of good attendance and pucntuality.
-If you have any sugesstions, please contact the school office.
+We want the improvement of attendance to be both a positive one and memorable, in order to instil the importance of good attendance and punctuality.
+If you have any suggestions, please contact the school office.

 What happens if my child's attendance doesn't improve?